openaps/docs/docs/docs/Customize-Iterate/update-your-rig.md

 ## Step 2: Re-run oref0-setup

 Now that you've updated your `oref0` version, you will want to run the oref0-setup script (`cd && ~/src/oref0/bin/oref0-setup.sh`) again.
+See [this section](http://openaps.readthedocs.io/en/latest/docs/Build%20Your%20Rig/OpenAPS-install.html#be-prepared-to-enter-the-following-information-into-oref0-setup) for a guide of what the setup script will be prompting you to enter.